 A woman wants to make Hercules out of her children and also Einstein and for that she knows she has to be a meticulous planner.
 She has to make optimum utilization of resources – her limited energy, notwithstanding that she’s a super-woman without a cape.

 I plan the activities that I’ll do with my kids, the meals of the week, the creative activities, and the books to read.
 I plan my lectures I have to take up with my students.
 I am a strategic planner.
-I am a leader who is born woman.
+I am a leader who is born a woman.

 Coming to my favourite leader, my pick today is Michelle Obama.